StarLegacy/StarLegacy.Wiki/Starships/Thrusters.md

 # Thrusters
-There are 3 kinds of thrusters - glowstone, plasma, and ion.
+There are 4 kinds of thrusters - glowstone, plasma, ion and the newer afterburner.

 ## Thruster Types
 ### Glowstone